jaeyun-jung/tizen-docs/docs/application/dotnet/guides/machine-learning/singleshot.md

 in_data.SetTensorData(0, in_buffer);
 ```

 After preparing the input data, you can invoke the model and get the inference output result.
-The `SingleShot.Invoke()` method gets the input data to be inferred as a parameter and returns the `Tizen.MachineLearning.InferenceTensorsData` instance, which contains the inference result:
+The `SingleShot.Invoke()` method gets the input data to be inferred as a parameter and returns the `Tizen.MachineLearning.Inference.TensorsData` instance, which contains the inference result:

 ```C#
 /* Invoke the model and get the inference result */